Author: Samiksha Gupta

 Shelter Homes as Hub of Criminal Activity:

 Of late, shelter homes for children and women have emerged as the hotspot of criminal activities.
 Lack of humane conditions of residence and frequent physical violence in the name of disciplining the inmates are just the tip of the iceberg.
-Very often, children go “missing” from shelter homes.
+Very often, children go “missing” from these places.

-The NCPCR conducted a social audit report wherein more than 2,800 shelter homes were surveyed.
+The NCPCR conducted a social audit report wherein more than 2,800 establishments were surveyed.
 An atrociously low 54 homes received positive reviews by the inspection committee.

-The shocking Muzaffarpur Shelter Homes case two years ago drew everyone’s attention towards the conditions of shelter homes and rampant sexual abuse of inmates that goes on on a regular basis within these places.
+The shocking Muzaffarpur Shelter Homes case two years ago drew everyone’s attention towards their conditions and rampant sexual abuse of inmates that goes on on a regular basis within these places.
 A 100-paged report by TISS, Mumbai revealed heart-wrenching scenario.
-The condition of shelter homes is ‘deplorable’.
+Their condition is deplorable.

 Sexual Assault in Shelter Homes:

 In Bihar, 34 girls out of 41 were found to have been drugged by the caretakers and raped repeatedly by stranger men who snuck into their rooms at night.
-Guards of the shelter homes were found to be sexually-abusive and attempted to touch private parts of the girls residing in shelter homes.
+Guards of the shelter homes were found to be sexually-abusive and attempted to touch private parts of the inmate girls.
 Some were impregnated as a result of rape and forced to undergo an abortion.

 Boys at other shelter homes were beaten up brutally with sticks and pipes for refusing to work and cook in the houses of superintendents.
 Female staff members forced boys to write lewd comments on the paper.